ecmel/refable/README.md

 ### Event Options

-You can append one or more action options to an action descriptor if you need to specify DOM event listener options.
+You can append one or more action options to an action descriptor if you need to specify event listener options.

 ```html
 <button data-action="click->find[:option]">Find</button>